PenAndPixel/plan/README.md

 * Who wants to GM?
 * How important is crafting?
 * Probably we should hook it to GPT3.
 I've got text to speech and speech to text.
 Weird auto-npcs sound fun.
+* Legend of the Red Dragon
+* Zork
+* MUD

-* MVP
+MVP
+---
 - Persistent / portable character creation
 - Generate dungeon
 - Party can group and do random forrest fights without GM for loot and exp
 - Town with essential services
 - GM can outline adventure in general and specific easily without code
 - Spawn into dungeon with GM supervising
 - Spawn monsters, traps, items
 - Boss fight
 - Assign loot and skill points
 - Chat in game
 - GM can interrupt gameplay, alter stats of characters, NPCs, or enemys
 - GM can place enemies or NPCs
 - GM can communicate privately
 - GM can teleport players to a pocket dimension
 - GM can pause game
 - Players can Pause game with a vote or skip AFK player (WHERE ARE THE CHEEEETOOOOOOS)

 Blue Sky Crazy Ideas
 --------------------